Sign up today and we'll send you a 15% discount code for your first purchase, only until December 3.

 MATERIALS: Mohair carpets and throws

-TECHNIQUE: Handspin the mohair fibers into yarn, dye and weave it
+TECHNIQUE: Handspun the mohair fibers into yarn, dye them, and weave them